Addition of Chemicals (pH Calculator)

 The addition/dosage can be done in units of mmol/L or mg/L. Typical pH values of common acids and bases are given in the pH Table.

 The Reac module includes also mineral phases denoted by the prefix “Mineral_”, such as

-Suppose one sets 0.5 mmol/L of “Mineral_Gypsum” then exactly 0.5 mmol/L CaSO4 will be added to the input water.
+Suppose one enters 0.5 mmol/L of “Mineral_Gypsum”, then exactly 0.5 mmol/L CaSO4 will be added to the input water.
 This approach is distinctly different from the thermodynamics of mineral dissolution and is called “forced mineral dissolution”.